Get to know Jacob W. Gent

 When first I came to work at Adler Giersch back in 2002, I joined as case manager, helping attorneys wrangle case logistics.
 I grew close to the team and, as I watched clients come out the other side of complex cases, I saw the difference we made.
 I felt inspired.

 I also felt frustrated.
 Without a law degree, I was limited in how much I could help.
-To have a bigger impact, I knew I’d need to go back to school.
-Even though it meant I couldn’t work locally or full time any more, AG supported my decision entirely.
-I continued to work remotely once I was accepted to Widener University School of Law.
-After graduation in 2009, the team made room for me to come back as an attorney.
-I mention this because that type of employer loyalty is uncommon, and it really speaks volumes about the team at Adler Giersch.
-I worked my way up to become a Partner, and now I’m truly proud to lead our office in Everett in addition to working throughout the greater Seattle area.
+To have a bigger impact, I knew I’d have to roll up my sleeves and go back to school.
+I continued to work for AG remotely after I was accepted to Widener University School of Law in Pennsylvania.
+After graduating a year early, I was fortunate to return to Adler Giersch full time as an attorney.
+I worked my way up to become a Partner, and now I’m truly proud to lead our office in Everett.

 My doctor recommended Jacob Gent and the Adler Giersch firm because they do outstanding work for Traumatic Brain Injury cases.
 Jacob was kind, informative, accommodating my broken speech pattern, sensitivity to light, and inability to bring thoughts to speech on command.
 I am ever so grateful for all they accomplished on my behalf.
 I recommend them without any reservations whatsoever.